What are BTECs?

 In case you’re wondering, BTEC stands for Business and Technology Education Council – this was the body that first awarded these qualifications.
 They’re now provided by Pearson.

-You can take a BTEC National in any of the following subjects:
+Subjects that you can take a BTEC National in include:

 - animal management